The name of the club is 67 Pall Mall (“the Club”).

 No animals (except guide dogs) shall be allowed in the Club, except by prior permission of the Duty Manager, General Manager or the Proprietor.

 All Members and Guests are required to maintain an appropriate standard of dress in the Club at all times.
 Inappropriately dressed Members or their Guests will be asked to leave the Club.
 Whilst in the Ground Floor Members’ Lounge, gentlemen are expected to wear a jacket and smart trousers together with a collared shirt.
-In other areas of the Club, namely the Lutyens Room, the Marlborough Room, the St James’s Room and on the first floor of the Club this rule is relaxed and whilst gentlemen are expected to be well dressed, a jacket is not required.
+In other areas of the Club, namely the Lutyens Room, the Marlborough Room, the St James’s Room and on the first floor of the Club this rule is relaxed.
+Gentlemen are expected to wear a collared shirt, smart jeans are permitted, however a jacket is not required.
 Members and their Guests wearing formal national dress or uniform appropriate to their office are welcome.
 Ladies are expected to dress commensurately.

 By way of illustration of paragraph 11.4 the following items of dress are not considered acceptable in the Club: